dattatembare/ai_performance_tunning/Prompt Engineering.md

 **Structured & Bulk Data:**

 It is common for Microsoft LLM scenarios to involve the input and/or output of some sort of content.
-This section summarizes useful techniques for input and output.?
+This section summarizes useful techniques for input and output.

 **JSON**